OMNI-SLO-Monitoring/database-service/database-service/README.md

 With localhost:3000/cpu, the actual cpu utilization value of the database service on the vm is fetched.

+With localhost:3000/accout-worth, one gets a fixed account worth.
+(This method is used in conjunction with the chained request use case where the account service calls the price service which then makes a request to this endpoint to get the account worth)

 With localhost:3000/api you can see all the Endpoints listed below, generated from the Swagger IO.
 At localhost:3000/api-json is the Swagger JSON file.